Chemaclass/phel-snake/README.md

 Use the arrow keys to move the snake: `left-right-top-down`.
 You can use the `space-key` to accelerate a few cells the snake in the current direction.

-The snake will automatically increase the speed after each goal reached, unless you enable the "good mode" (using the argument `good-mode`).
+The snake will automatically increase the speed after each goal reached, unless you enable the "good mode" (using the argument `god-mode`).

 The game ends when the snake touches any border of the board.